Superman (2025 film): Filming

 Wendell Pierce was cast as Perry White at the start of March.
-Filming at Trilith Studios in Atlanta, Georgia, had begun by March 8 and was expected to last until August 2.
-Filming in Cleveland and Cincinnati was set to take 37 days between April 1 and August 23.
+Filming at Trilith Studios in Atlanta, Georgia, had begun by March 8, while filming in Cleveland and Cincinnati was set to take 37 days between April 1 and August 23.
 Filming was also expected to take place in Macon, Georgia.
 In April, Pruitt Taylor Vince and Neva Howell were cast as Jonathan and Martha Kent, while Beck Bennett, Mikaela Hoover, and newcomer Christopher McDonald were cast as Daily Planet employees Steve Lombard, Cat Grant, and Ron Troupe in June.
 Hoover previously appeared in several of Gunn's films.
 Corenswet and Brosnahan filmed a 12-minute interview scene together, which Gunn described as ten percent of the film shot in two days, and highlighted their chemistry as "palpable".
 The 1940 film His Girl Friday was a major reference for depicting their relationship as "equal match[es]" for each other with a "longing romance" and witty comedy inspired by the works of Preston Sturges.
-Characters from the animated DCU series Creature Commandos (2024–present) were expected to appear in the film, and Gunn and Safran intended for the same actors to portray characters across animation and live-action in the DCU; set photos revealed that Frank Grillo was reprising his role as Rick Flag Sr. from that series.
+Characters from the first season of the animated DCU series Creature Commandos (2024–25) were expected to appear in the film, and Gunn and Safran intended for the same actors to portray characters across animation and live-action in the DCU; set photos revealed that Frank Grillo was reprising his role as Rick Flag Sr. from that series.

 The production moved to Northeast Ohio on June 14, when filming took place at the Headlands Beach State Park in Mentor, Ohio.
 Six weeks of filming took place throughout Cleveland, beginning in downtown Cleveland on June 24.
 Filming locations included Ontario Street, the Cleveland Greyhound Station, Public Square, the Detroit–Superior Bridge, PNC Plaza, Progressive Field, and Cleveland Arcade.
 Exterior shots of the Huntington Bank Building, Key Tower, and the Soldiers' and Sailors' Monument were filmed in Public Square.
 The exterior of the Leader Building stood in for the headquarters of the Daily Planet, and Key Tower was used as the headquarters for Stagg Enterprises.
 Filming in Cleveland was completed on July 16, when Gunn said there were a couple weeks left of shooting.
 The production moved to Cincinnati by July 18, taking place at the Cincinnati Museum Center in Union Terminal and in the Lytle Tunnel.
 Filming wrapped on July 30.